 Negative influences and temptations at this beginning stage may seem more intense because breaking habits of any kind is hard.
 Having a space where you feel comfortable and can focus on your health is the key.
 This might mean a certain time period set aside when you are concentrated only on your recovery and nothing else.
 In other cases, it might mean introducing this new lifestyle into your current day to day life little by little.

 If you are a loved one who is concerned about your friend or family member, researching different treatment options ahead of time can reduce some of the stress that might come with all the decisions that need to be made.
 Present the availability of a lighter path.
 Be positive when offering the choices at hand.
 It’s ultimately up to your loved one to want help, but having support of friends and family in place can make it a little easier to take the first step.Find hope.
-Find recovery.
+Find recovery from substance abuse.
 Begin a commitment to lifelong recovery today – for yourself, your friend, or for your loved one.